Carolina Tohá: Minister of Interior and Public Security (2022-2025)

 On September 6, 2022, President Gabriel Boric appointed Tohá as Minister of the Interior and Public Security, following his first cabinet reshuffle.
 She succeeded Izkia Siches, becoming the second woman to hold this position, after Siches, and the second woman to serve as Vice President of the Republic (also following Siches) between September 19 and 23, when President Boric attended the 77th session of the United Nations General Assembly.

+Presidential campaign (2025)

 On March 4, 2025, Tohá resigned from her ministerial position to launch her presidential campaign.
 After finishing second in the Unity for Chile primary, she announced that she would step back from frontline politics.